Concurrent multiscale analysis without meshing: Microscale representation with CutFEM and micro/macro model blending: Numerical results

-We next investigate the efficiency of our mixed multiscale approach for the same quasi-uniform porous domain (see Figure \ref{fig:ModelQuasiSchm}) using two separate zooms.
+Next, we investigate the efficiency of our mixed multiscale approach for the same quasi-uniform porous domain (see Figure \ref{fig:ModelQuasiSchm}) using two separate zooms.
 The displacement at the bottom edge is blocked and $u= (0, -0.1)$ is applied along the top edge of the domain.
-We consider the following micro-scale material properties: $E_m =1$ and $\nu_m =0.3$, while for the macro scale we derive effective material properties by using homogenization Equation \ref{Eq.MMT}.
-For this simulation, we consider two types of RVEs: the first type inside the zooms and the second type all over the domain, which are computed as $E_{\mathcal{M}}=0.58, 0.78$, respectively.
+We consider the following microscale material properties: $E_m =1$ and $\nu_m =0.3$, while for the macro scale, we derive effective material properties by using homogenization Equation \ref{Eq.MMT}.
+Like in the previous Section, we compute the effective Young's modulus based on the pores in the entire domain $\Omega$ as $E_{\mathcal{M}}=0.78$.

-For this example, we employ the same background meshes used for the locally porous domain (Figure \ref{fig:ModelASchem}) and show the corresponding discretised domain and generated interfaces in Figure \ref{fig:MeshesModelB}.
-The indicator smooth function with three lengths is also computed for the finest adaptive mesh in Figure \ref{fig:IdicB}.
+For this example, we employ the same background meshes as for the locally porous domain (Figure \ref{fig:ModelASchem}) and show the corresponding discretized domain and generated interfaces in Figure \ref{fig:MeshesModelB}.
+The smooth indicator function with three lengths is computed for the finest adaptive mesh in Figure \ref{fig:IdicB}.
 In Figures \ref{fig:MeshesModelB} and \ref{fig:IdicB}, we observe the independency of the microstructure, zooming geometry and mixing length to the computational mesh, which creates a straightforward preprocessing pipeline and saves mesh regeneration costs.

-We compute displacement field component $u_y$ for two smoothing lengths $2\epsilon=0.1, 1$ and show the corresponding results over the physical and the fictitious domains in Figure \ref{fig:ModelBDisp}c-f.
-The results prove a high relevance of the multiscale framework in the micro-scale domain to the corresponding reference models (depicted in Figure \ref{fig:ModelBDisp}a,b).
-In the transition regions, $u_y$ as a global response is smooth in both mixing lengths, and for the outside of zooms, which is homogenised, the trend is similar to the references.
+We compute displacement field component $u_y$ for two smoothing lengths $2\epsilon=\{0.1, 1\}$, and show the corresponding results over the physical and the fictitious domains in Figure \ref{fig:ModelBDisp}c-f.
+The results prove a high relevance of the multiscale framework in the microscale domain to the corresponding reference models (depicted in Figure \ref{fig:ModelBDisp}a,b).
+In the transition regions, $u_y$ as a global response is smooth for both mixing lengths and outside the zooms (homogenized domain) the trend is similar to the references.